when people come together to discuss or decide something ;

-The week seems to be all about meetings : preparing for them, having them, acting on them and knowing how to behave when they happen.
-Spent some of the weekend working on the page ‘Common Courtesies’ on international-eyes.org: still a work in progress but an ambitious one for something so basic.
-This week I’ll be meeting a class of students for the first time and new colleagues at the university, so it seems a theme is born.
+This week seems to be all about meetings : preparing for them, having them, acting on them and knowing how to behave when they happen.
+Spent some of the weekend working on the page ‘Common Courtesies’ on international-eyes.org: still a work in progress but an ambitious one for something so fundamental.
+In the coming week I’ll be meeting a class of students for the first time and new colleagues at the university, so it seems a theme is born.

 The aim of the new web page, once published, is to offer key expressions to enable you to show ‘common courtesy’ to those you need from other countries.
 So for now I’m including a range of languages across the European continent including: the Romance languages of Italian, Spanish, French and Romanian; the Germanic languages of Norwegian and German that fall in the same family as English; Greek; and the Slavic languages of Russian and Polish.
 Ambitious, yes.